milanbudhathoki38/digital-logic-labs/README.md

+## How to View
+Circuit photos are included for each lab.
+No code to run — these are hardware implementations.

 # Digital Logic Labs — CSC 245
 Combinational logic circuit implementations built and tested on the ETD108ET digital trainer board at Lyon College.